occipital/django-content-settings/docs/source.md

 Attributes:

-- `model_queryset` - QuerySet or a callable that returns a Model Object.
+- `template_model_queryset` - QuerySet or a callable that returns a Model Object.
 For QuerySet, the first object will be used.
 For callable, the object returned by the callable will be used.
 The generated object will be used as validator and for preview.
-- `obj_name` - name of the object in the template.
+- `template_object_name` - name of the object in the template.
 Default: "object".

 #### def get_first_call_validator(self)<sup>[source](https://github.com/occipital/django-content-settings/blob/master/content_settings/types/template.py#L220)</sup>

-generates the first validator based of model_queryset, which will be used for validation and for preview.
+generates the first validator based of template_model_queryset, which will be used for validation and for preview.

 ### class DjangoModelTemplate(DjangoModelTemplateMixin, DjangoTemplate)<sup>[source](https://github.com/occipital/django-content-settings/blob/master/content_settings/types/template.py#L244)</sup>